This is who we are & what we do for you

 Councillors

-- Your Councillors
+-

-There are ten Parish Councillors at Kegworth, all of whom give their time as volunteers and work together to make your village a better place to be.
+There are ten Parish Councillors at Kegworth, all of whom give their time as elected representatives and work together to make your village a better place to be.
 A good Councillor listens to input from residents and businesses in order to form an opinion on how people would like to shape their village.
 You can contact a Councillor via the Parish Clerk or directly using the details provided.

 Parish Council Staff